PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 1. Reconcile the logical value's code/patch type references with #510's Level-1 contract; use a narrow adapter if #510 is not yet complete.
-2. Land the minimal instruction signature, opaque call, implementation selection, and implementation-plan types in `crates/pecos-qec` as a first slice of #512;
+2. Audit PHIR's module/region/SSA/dialect facilities and land the minimal Rust-owned `InstrProgram`, `InstrGraph`, definition, call, and deterministic resolution contracts without duplicating PHIR's general compiler model.
+3. Add QEC semantic/type/implementation interfaces in `crates/pecos-qec` as a
-   add bindings only after the Rust API and serialization tests pass.
+   first slice of #512; add bindings only after the Rust API and serialization tests pass.
+4. Implement `ResolvedInstrProgram` -> typed PHIR emission with source maps.
-3. Implement the single-patch Guppy -> QIS trace -> TickCircuit -> DEM path and semantic source map under #513.
+5. Implement the single-patch Guppy -> QIS trace -> TickCircuit -> DEM path and semantic source map under #513.
-4. Exercise two surface implementations of one instruction so alternate implementation support is demonstrated rather than only modeled.
+6. Exercise two surface implementations of one instruction so alternate implementation support is demonstrated rather than only modeled.
-5. Carry the source/provenance map through one target/runtime path as an initial integration with #514.
+7. Carry the source/provenance map through one target/runtime path as an initial integration with #514.
-6. Feed the resulting semantic model and examples into #511; do not make the executable slice wait for a dedicated HDL syntax.
+8. Feed the resulting semantic model and examples into #511; do not make the executable slice wait for a dedicated HDL syntax.
-7. Treat #515 as parallel Level-1 input work and #516 as the documentation
+9. Treat #515 as parallel Level-1 input work and #516 as the documentation
    consolidation after names and boundaries settle.

 ## Alternatives considered